mz-ml/Spark_Comments/README.md

 #### Project Goals

 1. To predict pet owners based on video comments
-3. To identify important topics for all estimated pet owners
+3. To identify important topics among all estimated pet owners
-4. To identify popular video creators for all estimated pet owners
+4. To identify popular video creators among all estimated pet owners

 #### Outline